WGLab/PennCNV/docs/user-guide/input.md

 The second large block (B) is not used by PennCNV (the very original PennCNV program was adapted from the UMDHMM framework that use this format of HMM model file, so for compatibility with previous versions, the same HMM format is used in all updated version, despite that fact that many fields are just useless).
 The pi values specify the initial probability for different copy number states in the HMM chain.

 The third large block (B1, B2, B3) specifies the expected (mean) signal intensity values, as well as their standard deviation.
 B1 is used for LRR, B2 is used for BAF, while B3 is used for LRR of CN markers which typically have larger variance than SNP markers.
 The two signal intensity values, including LRR and BAF, are both used by PennCNV.
-Furthermore, a UF factor is used by PennCNV that specified the fraction of expected “bad” markers, that is, markers that behave badly and do not meet expectation.
+Furthermore, a UF factor is used by PennCNV that specified the fraction of expected bad markers, that is, markers that behave badly and do not meet expectation.
 For Illumina arrays, 0.01 seem to be a good choice; for Affymetrix arrays, this value should be slightly higher to 0.03 or 0.05.
-Obviously, this value reflects the “sensitivity” of the calling algorithm especially on very small CNV regions: when higher UF value is used, the signal from smaller yet real CNV region may be treated as random noise in the data but the algorithm is more robust to random fluctuation of signal values).
+Obviously, this value reflects the sensitivity of the calling algorithm especially on very small CNV regions: when higher UF value is used, the signal from smaller yet real CNV region may be treated as random noise in the data but the algorithm is more robust to random fluctuation of signal values).

 GCModel file

 This file specifies the GC content of the 1Mb genomic region surrounding each marker (500kb each side).
-It is used by the -gcmodel argument in PennCNV, and has been useful to salvage samples affected by “genomic waves” (see Diskin et al for details).
+It is used by the -gcmodel argument in PennCNV, and has been useful to salvage samples affected by genomic waves (see Diskin et al for details).
 An example is given below:

 Name    Chr     Position        GC rs1730628       13      102611656       38.3258512126866